 Some digital stories are built by teams of developers and web designers, while others are made using no-code (or code-optional) platforms, such as Shorthand.

-If you're looking for more examples of stunning digital stories, sign up for Shorthand's newsletter to get the best digital stories on the web in your inbox every other week.
+If you're looking for more examples of stunning digital stories, sign up for Shorthand's newsletter to get the best digital stories on the web in your inbox.

 Storytelling is a powerful tool for create an emotional connection between the cause of your nonprofit organisation and your audience.